+The Guam Psychology Internship Consortium has two (2) full-time positions.
 Guam-PIC is currently accepting applications from doctoral level students from APA-accredited and non-APA accredited programs.
-However, applicants must be certified by the academic program as being ready for internship.
+All applicants must be certified by their academic program as being ready for internship.

 A complete application consists of the following materials:

 - Cover letter describing your interest Guam-PIC